ebagdasa/mithridates/README.md

-# Mithridates: Measure and Boost Robustness to Backdoor Attacks
+# Mithridates: Measure and Boost Robustness to Backdoors

 Paper: **"Hyperparameter Search Is All You Need For Training-Agnostic Backdoor Robustness"**